Sell Your Script or Movie Idea to Hollywood

 Yeah it's work, but it costs nothing to do it.

 And you get it with a money back guarantee.
-After you get this 63 page ebook, if you don't agree that it represents good value, and that it can help you, you can get a hassle free full refund!
+After you get this 69 page ebook, if you don't agree that it represents good value, and that it can help you, you can get a hassle free full refund!

 Just click on the order button now, and start selling your script to Hollywood.
 PayPal, Visa, Mastercard, and other cards accepted, on a safe and secure server.

 I've had writers tell me.... "that's not how it's done"...... you have to "network" and "build relationships" and then ask someone to recommend you.
 Yeah, well, what if you don't know someone who knows someone who knows someone in Hollywood?
 I sure don't.
 Do you?
-Doing what you're doing now, have you had two requests for scripts?
+Doing what you're doing now, have you had three requests for scripts?
 This is worth a try.

 If you have any questions, you can contact me by email or facebook.